 Photography by Martin Parr

-Martin Parr’s photography will be on display in the three BP Galleries, on the newly opened upper floor, until Sunday 23 February 2020.
-Think of Scotland is being show alongside a new series of portraits, Aberdeen At Leisure, which was commissioned by Aberdeen Art Gallery.
+Martin Parr’s photography was displayed in the three BP Galleries, on the upper floor, until Sunday 23 February 2020.
+Think of Scotland was shown alongside a new series of portraits, Aberdeen At Leisure, which was commissioned by Aberdeen Art Gallery.

-The third level also features a café and outdoor terraces providing views onto the surrounding streets.
+The third level also features a café and outdoor terraces providing views of the surrounding streets.

 Natural light and cutting-edge technology